 - The size of your cohort

-‘Check the return on your fee in terms of the support and guidance available from teaching staff,” she says.
-If you are paying high fees but will only receive 1–2 hours a week of teaching support, alarm bells should be ringing.
-If the library isn’t open on weekends, or the student-to-teacher ratio is very high, you should consider if you will really be getting the support you need.
+‘Check the return on your fee in terms of the support and guidance available from teaching staff’, she says.
+If you’re paying high fees but will only receive 1–2 hours a week of teaching support, alarm bells should be ringing.
+If the library isn’t open on weekends, or the student-to-teacher ratio is very high, you should consider if you will really be getting the support you need.’

-10. Check the Requirements
+10. Check the requirements

-Don’t lose heart if you’re not quite qualified though – many institutions are flexible.
-For example, if you are missing an academic qualification but you have proven professional experience in that area, most universities will accommodate this.
+Don’t lose heart if you’re not quite qualified, though – many institutions are flexible with their entry requirements.
+For example, if you’re missing an academic qualification but you have proven professional experience in that area, most universities will accommodate this.

-Be proactive too.
+Be proactive, too.
 If you need to complete a certain module or short course, look into obtaining the relevant qualification, or something similar.
 As well as making you eligible, taking on the extra work will demonstrate your commitment during the interview process.

-As you can see, there is a lot to consider when choosing a Masters.
-It is one of the most significant financial investments you will likely ever make, as well as the highest educational level you will have experienced up to that point – both things that should not be taken on lightly.
+As you can see, there’s a lot to consider when choosing a postgraduate degree.
+It’s one of the most significant financial investments you’ll likely ever make, as well as the highest educational level you’ll have experienced up to that point – both things that should not be taken on lightly.